-Migration into ScotlandCohesion, Marriage, Scotland and Other Papers 10.3
+Migration into ScotlandCohesion, Marriage and Family, Scotland and Other Papers 10.3

 1. The Home Secretary has recently cited Scotland , with its skills gaps and ageing population, as a reason why the United Kingdom needs large-scale inwards migration.
 But it is unclear why a low birth rate and loss of population in a relatively small part of the United Kingdom with only 8.5% of its population should prove the need for heavy immigration into the UK , which overall has a very dense and growing population.